 - 1. How are the recent amendments to O. Reg.
 444/98 working?
 Are there any further changes or support the ministry should consider making? - 2.
 What other types of capital or other initiatives/programs should the ministry consider to encourage the development of more community hubs and community partnerships in schools? - 3.
 What types of common data or information would be useful in either locating or operating a community hub in one of its schools? - 4.
 How can school boards, CMSMs/DSSABs and early years partners located in schools better collaborate to increase access and affordability to programs, and support the government's commitment to create 100,000 additional child care spaces? - 5.
-What would be the impact to school boards and partners of requiring that space leased to child care and early years providers be guaranteed for a minimum number of years? - 6.
+What would be the impact to school boards of requiring that space leased to child care and early years providers be guaranteed for a minimum number of years? - 6.
 What initiatives, guidance or regulatory measures could facilitate school boards and early years partners in working together more effectively (e.g., develop common methodology for school boards to recover costs associated with child care and early years)?
 How can these partnerships be made more transparent? - 7.
-As the government supports the transition towards establishing Ontario Early Years Child and Family Centres by 2018, how can we build on the work already undertaken by school boards and community partners offering child and family programs in schools, and enhance connections to community hubs?
+As the government transitions existing child and family programs to become Centres by 2018, how can we build on the work already done by school boards and partners to establish and operate family support programs in schools, and make greater connections to community hubs?